hellobrian/old-brianhan.co/src/blogs/2019-01-04-using-hygen-to-create-blog-posts/index.md

 ---
 title: "Re: Create Blog Posts in Gatsby with Hygen"
-subtitle: "Hygen lets you create files and folders consistently using cli.
-I learned how to do this on my gatsby site."
+subtitle: "I rediscovered hygen and learned that it can be used for more than just generating JS files."
 date: "2019-01-04"
 path: "/re-create-blog-posts-gatsby-hygen"
 draft: false